 The holders of the registrable securities will be entitled to certain demand registration rights.
-At any time beginning November 8, 2016 (180 days following the closing of our initial public offering), the holders of the registrable securities then outstanding may make a written request that we register all or a portion of their shares, subject to certain specified exceptions.
+At any time beginning 180 days following the closing of this offering, the holders of the registrable securities then outstanding may make a written request that we register all or a portion of their shares, subject to certain specified exceptions.
 Such request for registration must cover securities the aggregate offering price of which, before payment of underwriting discounts, commissions and other expenses related to such registration, would exceed \$5,000,000.